CalmDownVal/signal/readme.md

 ### Wrapping an EventEmitter

-If you have an EventEmitter that you wish to 'signalify' you can do so by simply passing the signal itself to the `addEventListener` function:
+If you have an EventEmitter that you wish to 'signalify' you can do so by simply passing a signal instance to the `addEventListener` function:

 ```ts
 const confirmed = Signal.create<MouseEvent>();